circonus/irondb-docs/operations.md

 Any planned maintenance that requires restarting of a snowthd node (such as a host reboot, but also including a Hooper run that updates the platform/snowth package) should be performed with care to let the cluster "settle" after each node restart.
 Restarting too many nodes too quickly can cause a cascade of additional work that will dramatically lengthen the time required to return to a normal operating state and may adversely impact the availability of the entire cluster.

 **Note:**
-> The general rule of thumb is to allow about two minutes between Hooper runs or any other disruptive maintenance on {{{data_storage machines}}}, subject to observation of the replication latency described below.
+> The general rule of thumb is to allow about two minutes between Hooper runs or any other disruptive maintenance on data_storage machines, subject to observation of the replication latency described below.

 Watch the "Replication Latency" tab of the Operations Dashboard during the restart process, noting the restarted node's lag relative to the others.
 It normally takes 30-60 seconds for the cluster to settle after a single node restart, but this may vary depending on the ingestion rate (how busy your cluster is).
 Do not restart the next node until the replication latency of the restarted node returns to green relative to all the other nodes.